 Early History of the Meynile family

-Another 202 words (14 lines of text) are included under the topic Early Meynile History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Meynile research.
+Another 299 words (21 lines of text) covering the years 1295, 1322 and 1336 are included under the topic Early Meynile History in all our PDF Extended History products and printed products wherever possible.

 Meynile Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Meynile include Meynell, Meynill, Meynil, Menel, Mannell, Maynell, Maynall and many more.